zhangchonglab/CRISPRi-functional-genomics-in-prokaryotes/CRISPR-analysis_1.0/README.md

 [your result directory after running the test](./image/resultdir_after_example_running.png)

-Below is the description of these files.
-For the comprehensive description of the mathematical processing, see our paper.
+Below is the description.
+For the mathematical processing, see our paper. **All .csv flat files use tab as delimiter unless mentioned**

 ### NGS raw data profile
 -------------------------------------------------------------